-The word RETURN - not the key marked RETURN - is used in a program at the end of a subroutine to make the computer return to the place in the program which originally 'called' the subroutine.
-See GOSUB on page 265 for more details.
+The word RETURN - not the key marked RETURN - is used in a program a the end of a subroutine to make the computer return to the place in the program which originally 'called' the subroutine.
+See GOSUB for more details.